wireapp/ansible-cassandra/README.md

 ## TODO

-* [ ] write ansible check at the end of playbook checking cassandra port is open
 * [ ] WARN: JMX is not enabled to receive remote connections.
 Please see cassandra-env.sh for more info.
 * [ ] test backups and restore
 * [ ] document usage of prometheus .prom files and node-exporter